 Tuesday, October 24, 2017

-Robert Turner and community partners from the Sno-King Watershed Council and the City of Bothell talk about the health of the waters in our local streams.
+Robert Turner and community partners from the Sno-King Watershed Council and the City of Bothell talked about the health of the waters in our local streams.

 Community Interest Link

 Communities and developers can reduce runoff quantity, protect water quality, and conserve water by developing compactly, preserving ecologically critical open space, and using green infrastructure strategies.